 42Bio has developed a unique biomolecule extraction from the placenta for regenerative medicine applications.
 42Bio’s Placental Matrix is an acellular, liquid extract comprised of growth factors, structural molecules, and other biomolecules found in the placenta.
 Unlike others in the market, Placental Matrix is derived from the placental cotyledons (not the membranes), providing an enhanced and unique composition of biomolecules.
 These compounds are isolated using a patent-protected process that separates the unwanted bulk material while retaining active biomolecules in a flowable, immune-privileged product.
 This platform enables multiple Placental Matrix products to be tuned - both chemically and mechanically - for different research applications and ensures its uniform incorporation into other existing platforms.

 Credit: Peter McFetridge Laboratory at the University of Florida.

 Like a variety of materials derived from perinatal tissues (as discussed here), Placental Matrix has vast applications in regenerative medicine and veterinary medicine.
 42Bio’s Placental Matrix has the advantage over other perinatal materials in its uniquely potent composition, flowability, and concentration.

 Placental Matrix has over 2,000 unique proteins, which together create a physiological-relevant balance of stimulatory factors, inhibitors, cell signaling molecules, and structural molecules.
 Together, these represent a spectrum of properties that widely applies to tissue regeneration, healing, and mitigation of infection.
-42Bio is developing Placental Matrix with particular focus on applications in bone regeneration, arthritic disease, wound care, and skin health.
+42Bio is developing Placental Matrix with a particular focus on applications in bone regeneration, arthritic disease, wound care, and skin health.

 Placental Matrix is uniquely immune compatible, demonstrating immune tolerance across a variety of species.
 To date, Placental Matrix has been tested and demonstrated safety in rodents and dogs.
 Placental Matrix has even been used in zoological animals including a giraffe, not only showing xenographic immune tolerance, but remarkable tissue regeneration.
 Read Here